Heroines & Scream Queens of Classic Horror: the 1940s! A very special Drive In Hall–ween treat!

 FEMALE ON THE BEACH 1955

-The immortal Joan Crawford is Lynn Markham, a widow who longs to be left alone at her beach house, where the previous tenant, Eloise Crandall (Judith Evelyn) had fallen to her death.
+The immortal Joan Crawford is Lynn Markham, a widow who longs to be left alone at her beach house, where the previous tenant, Eloise Crandall (Judith Evelyn), had fallen to her death.
 Lynn’s neighbor turns out to be the gorgeous male specimen in the form of Jeff Chandler, playing Drummond Hall (Drummy), who might have had something to do with Eloise’s fatal fall off the porch.
 Of course, Drummy starts to move in on Lynn.
-Along for the ride are the marvelous duo of Natalie Schafer and Cecil Kellaway who play Drummy’s crafty aunt and uncle, Osbert and Queenie Sorenson.
-And then there are the frequent visitations by realtor Amy Rawlinson played by the always effervescent Jan Sterling who is of course gaga over Drummy, the slick and sleazy gigolo with a rough past.
-Directed by Joseph Pevney (prolific in great television series’ spanning the 1960s-80s, not to mention THE STRANGE DOOR 1951, and PLAYGIRL 1956 starring Shelley Winters.
+Along for the ride are the marvelous duo of Natalie Schafer and Cecil Kellaway, who play Drummy’s crafty aunt and uncle, Osbert and Queenie Sorenson.
+And then there are the frequent visitations by realtor Amy Rawlinson, played by the always effervescent Jan Sterling, who is, of course, gaga over Drummy, the slick and sleazy gigolo with a rough past.
+Directed by Joseph Pevney (prolific in great television series spanning the 1960s-80s, not to mention the taut psycho-sexual drama THE STRANGE DOOR 1951, and PLAYGIRL 1956 starring the bigger than life – Shelley Winters.

 The film is filled with the right amount of 50s kitsch and camp and delicious vulgarity under the sensationalized surface.
-An obscure Crawford goodie that enthusiasts of the actress and genre should add to their ‘must see’ list!
+It is an obscure Crawford goodie that enthusiasts of the actress and genre should add to their ‘must-see’ list!

 Lynn: " I have a nasty imagination, and I'd like to be left alone with it!"